eduNEXT/xblock-filesmanager/README.rst

 .. _XBlock: https://openedx.org/r/xblock

-You can see the Images Gallery component in action in the XBlock Workbench.
+You can see the Files Manager component in action in the XBlock Workbench.
 Running the Workbench requires having docker running.

 .. code:: bash